-You can also include “Site Header and Footer” to strategically place some extra information, tabs or widgets.
-However, in this case, our mission is to display form as landing page in WordPress site.
+You can also include “Site Header and Footer” to strategically place some extra data, tabs or widgets.
+However, in this case, our mission is to display form as landing pages in your site.

 All the properties of the “RegistrationMagic Form” are now fetched to this page.
-Select a specific form you are looking to incorporate to your landing page.
-In this case, we go ahead using the “General-Purpose Registration Form”.
+Select a specific form you are looking to add to your landing page.
+In this case, we go ahead using the “General Purpose Registration Form”.

-To demonstrate, click “Publish” from the top right section of this page.
+To see the result, click “Publish” from the top right section of this page.
 Your “Landing Page” settings are finally applied and published.

 Scroll up to the top of the page and click “View Post”.
 Clicking this displays your selected form on the landing page of your WordPress site.
-On the other hand, you can also click the permalink below to visit your WordPress website.
+On the other hand, you can also click the link below to visit your site frontend.

-To illustrate, shared below is a screenshot portraying the Registration Form on the landing page of your website.
-To summarize, this is how you display form as landing page in WordPress site and reduce the stress of navigation.
-Your registration form is now the landing page of your website.
+To give an, shared below is an image showing the Registration Form on the landing page of my site.
+To sum up, this is how you can display form as landing page in your site and reduce the task of navigation.
+Your registration form is now the landing page of your site.

 - How to Allow WordPress Login and Registration using Email - October 5, 2018

 - How to Display WordPress Member Directory - October 1, 2018